The polysemy of the words that children learn over time: Results

-We have also considered the possibility that these results were a consequence of the dominance of a single morpho-syntactic category over the whole set of tokens.
-Therefore, we have controlled for category (part-of-speech): we have checked whether the observed pattern also holds for individual categories.
+We have shown that polysemy tends to increase over time in children markedly compared to adults.
+A bias for low polysemy could arise indirectly from a preference for nouns and the fact that they have low polysemy compared to verbs (see \nameref{sec:introduction}).
+Therefore, we have controlled for category (part-of-speech) to check whether the observed pattern still holds for individual categories.

 We have taken the same amount of tokens from each recording session but selecting only tokens belonging to one of the four target syntactic categories: nouns, verbs, adjectives and adverbs.
 Tokens that were not in the target category in their context of use, were discarded.
 This implied that, if a session did not contain the required number of tokens of the same category, it was discarded.